CARE: Contrastive Alignment for ADL Recognition from Event-Triggered Sensor Streams

 To overcome these limitations, we propose a \textit{dual-perspective image representation} consisting of a temporal image and a spatial image:

-\textbf{Temporal Image.} For an activity segment with events $\{e_i\}_{i=1}^n$, where $e_i=(\tau_i, s_i, a_i)$ denotes temporal index, sensor ID, and normalized activation signal, we construct a temporal image $I^{\mathrm{temp}}$ such that $ I^{\mathrm{temp}}(x_i,y_i) = \phi(\mathrm{idx}(\tau_i), s_i, a_i), $ where $x_i$ corresponds to the event order ($x_1$ denotes the first timestamp, followed sequentially up to $x_L$ after padding or truncation), $y_i$ is the index of sensor $s_i$, and $\mathrm{idx}(\tau_i)$ is the discretized time-bin index of timestamp.
-The mapping function $\phi(\cdot)$ integrates the time-bin index, sensor identity, and signal state into color channels (e.g., motion = blue, door = yellow, temperature = red).
+\textbf{Temporal Image.} For an activity segment with events $\{e_i\}_{i=1}^n$, where $e_i=(\tau_i, s_i, a_i)$ denotes temporal index, sensor ID, and normalized activation signal, we construct a temporal image $I^{\mathrm{temp}}$ such that $ I^{\mathrm{temp}}(x_i,y_i) = \phi(\mathrm{idx}(\tau_i), s_i, a_i), $ where $x_i$ corresponds to the event order ($x_1$ denotes the first timestamp, followed sequentially up to $x_L$ after padding or truncation), $y_i$ is the index of sensor $s_i$, and $\mathrm{idx}(\tau_i)$ is the discretized time index of timestamp.
+The mapping function $\phi(\cdot)$ integrates the time index, sensor identity, and signal state into color channels (e.g., motion = blue, door = yellow, temperature = red).
 This representation highlights temporal dynamics while differentiating sensor modalities.

-\textbf{Spatial Image.} Each sensor $s_j$ is associated with normalized floorplan coordinates $(u_j,v_j) \in [0,256)^2$.
+\textbf{Spatial Image.} Each sensor $s_j$ is associated with normalized floor-plan coordinates $(u_j,v_j) \in [0,256)^2$.
 We construct a spatial image $I^{\mathrm{spat}}$ where nodes represent sensor positions and edges represent transitions between consecutive events.
 Nodes are rendered according to their activation frequency $f_j$ (already defined in Sec.~\ref{sec:seq}), normalized by $\max_k f_k$, with darker colors indicating more frequently activated sensors.
 For edges, the transition from $s_j$ to $s_k$ is assigned weight

 where $c_{jk}$ is the number of observed transitions between $s_j$ and $s_k$ in the segment, with darker edges denoting more frequent transitions.
 States such as ``OFF'', ``CLOSE'', and ``ABSENT'' are excluded to reduce clutter.
-This representation leverages the floorplan to embed spatial context and highlights recurrent patterns while suppressing sporadic noise.
+This representation leverages the floor-plan to embed spatial context and highlights recurrent patterns while suppressing sporadic noise.

 \textbf{Unified Image Representation.} The temporal and spatial images are concatenated to form a composite image $ I^{\mathrm{comp}} = \text{concat}(I^{\mathrm{temp}}, I^{\mathrm{spat}}), $ which jointly encodes temporal ordering, spatial configuration, and frequency awareness.
-The composite image is then processed by a CNN encoder to produce an embedding that is spatially-informed, frequency-sensitive, and robust to noise (Fig.~\ref{fig:image_encoding}).
+The composite image is then processed by a CNN encoder to produce an embedding that is spatially-informed, frequency-sensitive, and robust to noise (Fig.~\ref{fig:image_encoding}). { The floor-plan background is shown for illustration only and is not included in spatial images.}